Adelaide Thunderbirds Futures: Australian Netball League

-In 2012 with a squad that included Kelly Altmann, Georgia Beaton, Cody Lange, Maddy Proud, Melissa Rowland, Kate Shimmin and Sheree Wingard, Southern Force finished as ANL Champions, defeating NNSW Waratahs 50–36 in the grand final.
-In 2015, with a squad that saw Lange, Shimmin and Wingard joined by Sarah Klau, Hannah Petty, Samantha Poolman and Maddy Turner, Southern Force reached the grand final for a second time.
-However on this occasion they lost 58–46 to Victorian Fury.
+Between 2008 and 2011, Netball South Australia's ANL team simply played as South Australia.
+They were a foundation member of the league.
+In 2012, they rebranded to become the Southern Force, a name that was first suggested by members of the 2011 ANL squad.
+In 2012 with a squad that included Kelly Altmann, Georgia Beaton, Cody Lange, Maddy Proud, Melissa Rowland, Kate Shimmin and Sheree Wingard, Force finished as ANL Champions, defeating NNSW Waratahs 50–36 in the grand final.
+In 2015, with a squad that saw Lange, Shimmin and Wingard joined by Sarah Klau, Hannah Petty, Samantha Poolman and Maddy Turner, the Southern Force reached the grand final for a second time.
+However, on this occasion they lost 58–46 to Victorian Fury.